Covid inquiry lawyer criticises government over evidence

 Last week, the Cabinet Office said it had written to Mr Johnson warning him that public funding for his legal representation to the Covid inquiry could be withdrawn if he tried to "undermine" the government.

-Mr Keith said he was seeking confirmation that the Cabinet Office "was only seeking to ensure that national security-protected material was not going to be disclosed by Mr Johnson".
+Mr Keith said he was seeking confirmation that the Cabinet Office was "only seeking to ensure that national security-protected material was not going to be disclosed by Mr Johnson".

-"It is our understanding that the Cabinet Office was not seeking to prevent Mr Johnson from disclosing material which it believes, to use its phrase, is unambiguously irrelevant."
+"It is our understanding that the Cabinet Office was not seeking to prevent Mr Johnson from disclosing material which it believes, to use its phrase, is unambiguously irrelevant," he added.

+The lawyer told the hearing that similar redaction issues had occurred over information on messaging app Google Spaces used by the Cabinet Office, and WhatsApps from two special advisers in the Foreign Office.

+He added that the health department had provided "much fuller disclosure", including the WhatsApps of former health secretary Matt Hancock, "without any redactions at all for relevance" - and the Foreign Office and Cabinet Office should "pay close regard" to its approach.

 Asked about the lawyer's comments, the prime minister's spokesman said Downing Street remained "hopeful and willing to agree together the best way forward".